DfX-NYUAD/GlitchFHE/README.md

 ![CoFHEE_EM](https://github.com/user-attachments/assets/b07500ba-2464-4ac4-b257-dd46c53d5954)

 ## Repo Details
-This repository contains a software framework for fault injection and Python APIs to execute various polynomial operations in the [CoFHEE chip](https://github.com/momalab/CoFHEE).
+This repository contains a software framework for fault injection and Python APIs to execute various polynomial operations in the [CoFHEE chip](https://github.com/momalab/CoFHEE); One can inject faults during these API calls.
+There are also custom functions that can be used just to load and read back the polynomials to/from the internal SRAM memory.
+They're useful to find the right probe position in (x, y, z) dimension to inject required amount of faults to the polynomials loaded in the memory; by injecting the fault after loading to the memory, then reading it back to check if its corrupted and the corrupting amount.

 ## Interfacing with CoFHEE chip
 ### UART interface